diamond-next/diamond-next/docs/index.md

 # Status

-Currently `master` branch is under audit, the latest stable version is 4.0.916 same as the last known release of Diamond.
-Python 3 support.
+Currently `master` branch is under audit, the latest stable version is 4.0.516 same as the last known release of Diamond.
+4.0.916 with Python 3 support, te be released as 5.0.0 and follow semver.

 # Diamond-next